awsdocs/aws-iot-sitewise-user-guide/doc_source/configure-gateway.md

 1. Choose **IoT SiteWise** from the list and choose **Next**\.
 ![\[AWS IoT Greengrass "Select a connector" page screenshot.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/gateway-select-connector-console.png)

-1. If your OPC\-UA servers require authentication, you can create AWS Secrets Manager secrets with the server's user name and password\.
-Then, you can attach each secrets to your Greengrass group and choose them under **List of ARNs for OPC\-UA username/password secrets**\.
+1. If your server requires authentication, you can create AWS Secrets Manager secrets with the server's user name and password\.
+Then, you can attach each secret to your Greengrass group and choose them under **List of ARNs for username/password secrets**\.
 For more information about how to create and configure secrets, see [Configuring source authentication](configure-source-authentication.md)\.
 You can also add secrets to your connector later\.
 ![\[AWS IoT Greengrass "Configure a connector" page screenshot.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/gateway-configure-connector-console.png)

 1. If you set up your gateway with a different path than `/var/sitewise`, enter that path for **Local storage path**\.